 A non toxic organic crib mattress is a must to protect your baby when they’re sleeping.
-From 16 contenders, we came up with this list of the 8 best organic crib mattresses for every budget.
+From 16 organic crib mattress contenders, we came up with this list of the 8 best organic crib mattresses for every budget.

 The Winners: Our Picks for the Top Organic Crib Mattresses

 - Naturepedic Organic Breathable Lightweight Crib Mattress (Best Overall): Best organic, waterproof crib mattress for most families.
 We use this mattress for our daughter.

 - Nook Pebble Pure (Best Luxury): Most stylish organic crib mattress for design lovers; almost all natural

-- My Green Mattress Emily Crib Mattress (Innerspring Runner Up): The Emily Crib Mattress is almost all natural innerspring mattress with no waterproofing for purists
+- My Green Mattress Emily Crib Mattress (Innerspring Runner Up): The Emily Crib Mattress is almost all natural innerspring mattress with no waterproofing – good for purists

 - Naturalmat Coco Mat(The All Natural): The best all natural no plastic organic crib mattress

 - Soaring Heart Organic (The Latex): The best natural latex organic crib mattress

 Keep reading for our reviews and ratings, plus more information about how to choose from among all the organic crib mattresses on the market, and why it’s such an important decision.
 If you have a bigger kid, read our best organic kids mattress guide.

 When I was pregnant with our daughter, I hated the waiting.
 Pregnancy wasn’t my bag, and to keep my mind off of what seemed like a never-ending wait, I threw myself into research.
 Whenever I found a spare moment and a bit of energy (a rare combo, to be sure), I combed the internet for different baby products and added them to our shopping list.